ctechfilmuniversity/lecture_ws2425_creative_coding_1/docs/03_slides/cc1_ws2425_04_slides.md

 --

-For a complex library such as three.js the local installation is the preferred manner but a in a bit more complicated manner.
+For a complex library such as three.js the local installation is the preferred but is a bit more complicated.

 ???